 This year I am going to be sponsoring the Balgowlah Suns Junior AFL Club and helping kids and parents to get a sports physiotherapists view of the biomechanics, preparation and recovery that go into every game.
 When prepared for properly, AFL is one of the safest sports children can play, with less physical contact than rugby league, more hand to eye co-ordination skills and more aerobic fitness.
-Getting kids into safe and fun sports is essential in combating childhood obesity and improving social development skills as I spoke about in a previous article.
+Getting kids into safe and fun sports is essential in combating childhood obesity and improving social development skills.

 What are the physical benefits of AFL and programs like Auskick?

 Children learn a variety of fundamental and advanced gross motor skills from kicking, handballing, catching, running, jumping and evading that will benefit them for future physical development and sports participation.
 Through regular training, children are also learning the basics of fitness conditioning and the basic principles and importance of health and nutrition.

 - Improved physical fitness

 - Strengthening muscles and bones

 How does AFL improve psychological and social skills?

 Children who play physically active team sports are more attentive, have a more efficient memory, enhanced creativity, better learning adaptability and problem solving and attitude regulations abilities.
 AFL Juniors have to make rapid and complex decisions during the game while remembering certain structures of play and achieving pre-defined goals.
 This allows children to adapt to a variety of situations off the field more efficiently with the neuroplasticity of the brain creating new neural pathways at an astonishing speed in young kid’s brains.
 Yes, you read that correctly, football gameplay learning makes kids more adaptable.
 There’s more good news though.